We covered the general thought process behind Camp Addict co-founder Kelly Beasley's RV solar system installation in Part 1.

 We also needed to install a way to electrically isolate the controller (via circuit breakers) and a way to distribute the solar controller output (via distribution blocks).

-Rather than trying to mess with all these components while working in the confines of a baggage compartment (my 6 foot body wanted to spend as little time inside there as possible), I had the brilliant idea to create a sub-assembly that consisted of all these components.
+Rather than trying to mess with all these components while working in the confines of a baggage compartment, I had the brilliant idea to create a sub-assembly that consisted of all these components.

 That way I could easily install one part that consisted of multiple parts.